Brother XII image C-05791 courtesy of Royal British Columbia Museum

 This book purports to be a biography of Brother XII by his brother Herbert Emmerson Wilson.
 In fact, according to John Robert Colombo, the real author is a hack writer named Thomas P. Kelley.
 There was also a Herbert Emerson (single “m”) Wilson who, according to the U.B.C.
 Library’s Special Collections website was a convicted safe-cracker and murderer as well as being the purported author of this book.
 Since this Wilson was born in Canada and Edward Arthur Wilson was born in England, there is hardly any likelihood there was a real connection between them.
 One possibility is that this was cooked up between Kelley and Herbert Emerson Wilson to cash in on Brother XII’s notoriety.
 In any case treat it with caution.

-As well as these books the library has an extensive clipping file on Brother XII.
+As well as these books the Central Branch has an extensive clipping file on Brother XII.
 The stories are, for the most part, very sensational and predate the researches of MacIsaac (et al.) and Oliphant, so regard them with caution as well.

 Stephen Ruttan, Local History Librarian